manesjonathan/manesjonathan/README.md

 - 📫 How to reach me **manesjona@gmail.com**

-- 📄 Know about my experiences [www.jonathan-manes.be/resume.pdf](https://www.jonathan-manes.be/resume.pdf)
+- 📄 Know about my experiences [Get my resume](https://www.jonathan-manes.be/jonathan_manes_resume.pdf)

 - ⚡ Fun fact **Vanguard of Athena's Fortune in Sea of Thieves**